ashleyrevlett/vue-solitaire/README.md

 ## #TODO

-- Refactor to use vuex for state management
 - Fix use of enums for Locations, Ranks, etc.
 - Add win/lose conditions and animations
 - Better undo support